konveyor/konveyor.github.io/content/Forklift/InstallingForklift/upgrade.md

 > **Important:** Do not skip a release when upgrading.
 For example, upgrade 2.0 to 2.1 and then 2.1 to 2.2.

-If upgrading from 2.2 to 2.3, see the [### Forklift 2.2 to 2.3 Upgrade Notes](#Forklift-2.2-to-2.3-Upgrade-Notes) section after the procedure
+If upgrading from 2.2 to 2.3, see the ### Forklift 2.2 to 2.3 Upgrade Notes section after the procedure.

 **Procedure**
 1. Open the OKD web console.